-All Other Fees in CY 2024 represent various engagements like company valuation, transfer pricing, security risk assessment, training seminars and review of prospectus for the company's stock rights offering.
+All Other Fees in CY 2024 represent various engagements like company valuation, training seminars and review of the prospectus for the Company's stock rights offering.

 The Audit Committee discusses with the external auditor before the audit commences, the nature and scope of the audit.
 The Committee also approves audit plans, audit fees, scope and frequency before the conduct of the external audit.
 It evaluates and determines non-audit work by the external auditor and reviews the non-audit fees paid to the external auditor, both in relation to their significance to the audit and ensuring that there is no conflict with the audit work and in relation to the Company's total expenditure on consultancy.